thenexthub/Codira/docs/proposals/Accessors.rst

 you might not know how a storage declaration is implemented, though:

 * It might be an abstract declaration, not a concrete declaration.
-  Currently this means a protocol member, but Swift may someday add abstract class members.
+  Currently this means a protocol member, but Codira may someday add abstract class members.

 * It might be a non-final class member, where the implementation you